SubRacing Series

 What is SRS

-Fans of SRS will experience the race through multiple forms of media, including live, AR and recorded footage.
+Fans of the Sub-Racing Series will experience the race through multiple forms of media, including live, Augmented Reality and recorded footage.

-One of the SRS's biggest challenges is bringing a subsea racing series to an audience in real time.
-Through a combination of the latest advances in subsea communication and AR, audiences will be the ability to witness all the drama and excitement live.
+One of the Sub-Racing Series"s biggest challenges is bringing a subsea racing series to an audience in real time.
+Through a combination of the latest advances in subsea communication and Augmented Reality, audiences will be the ability to witness all the drama and excitement live.

 Each racing location will represent a subsea arena which have pre-defined markers that the crew will need to pass through, but will be in the 3-dimensional (3D) subsea space, so will defined as a Race-Tube rather than a 2D car racetrack.